openethereum/openethereum.github.io/Quick-start.md

 This will install and configure the Parity client for you.

 On Ubuntu this script will also offer to install the [Netstats client](https://github.com/cubedro/eth-net-intelligence-api) and connect it to [stats.ethdev.com](https://stats.ethdev.com).
 The script will prompt you for entering the secret key needed for connecting to the Netstats server.
 You can learn the key by joining the Netstats [Skype group](http://is.gd/iwSaR9).

+### Ubuntu Snappy on Raspberry Pi/ARM

+There are Ubuntu Snappy builds for the RasPi, found in [Parity Snappy repository](github.com/ethcore/parity-snappy).
+TODO: installation instructions, @NikVolf / @GeneralBeck?

 ### Start the parity Client